vg-json-data/sm-json-data/strats.md

 - A match with `leaveWithSpringBallBounce` has the following additional requirements:
   - The `movementType` of the exit condition must equal that of the entrance condition, or one of them must be "any".
-  - If the `movementType` of either the exit condition or entrance condition is "mockball", then `canMockball` is required.
+  - If the `movementType` of either the exit condition or entrance condition is "controlled", then `canMockball` is required.
 - A match with `leaveWithMockball` has the following requirements:
-  - The `movementType` of the entrance condition must be "mockball" or "any".
+  - The `movementType` of the entrance condition must be "controlled" or "any".
   - The `canMockball` tech is required.

 ```json